Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/README.md

 At the end of this class, you should be able to...

-1. Explain how memory management works in Swift, including when and why to use *strong*, *weak*, or *unowned*
+1. Explain how memory management works in Swift, including when and why to use **strong**, **weak**, or **unowned**
-2. Identify and resolve *strong reference* cycles (aka, retain cycles)
+2. Identify and resolve **strong reference** cycles (aka, retain cycles)
-3. Demonstrate proficiency in using built-in tools and techniques to find memory leaks caused by retain cycles
+3. Demonstrate proficiency in using **built-in tools** and techniques to find memory leaks caused by retain cycles

 <!-- > -->

 ## Memory Leaks

-A memory leak occurs when an instance of a *reference type* remains in memory even after its lifecycle has ended.
+<iframe src="https://giphy.com/embed/l3q2MDnkLri1t7i5a" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

+When an instance of a **reference type** remains in memory even after its lifecycle has ended.
 Leaked memory still counts as a portion of an app’s total memory, even though the objects causing the leaks are no longer needed or useful.

 <!-- > -->

 ## Value Types

-When you create a new instance of a *value type*, the right amount of memory is set aside for it.
-Whenever you do anything with it, Swift creates a copy of it.
+When you create a new instance of a **value type**, the right amount of memory is set aside for it.
+Whenever you do anything with it, Swift creates a **copy** of it.

-When that instance no longer exists, Swift automatically reclaims its allocated memory.
+When that instance no longer exists, Swift automatically reclaims its allocated memory. ♻️

-In Swift, you do not need to do anything to manage memory used by value types.
+In Swift, you do not need to do anything to manage memory used by value types. 🙌🏼

 <!-- v -->